Lakshya717/VSC_ERP/readme.md

 ### Inventory
 Handling incoming shipments(parts) and keeping their track record and all their related sub actions.

-### Vehicle (Feasible Partially)
-Handling of all the vehicles whose services are being offered at the service centre

 ### Customer (Feasible)
 Handling customer data involving their previous services, personal record, vehicle record, loyalty points etc.